 Is Water, Sewer, and Power Line Insurance Necessary?
 Do You Need It?

 It’s a wise choice to add this kind of coverage to your policy if you take the high costs of these kinds of repairs into consideration.
 And of course, it’s affordable!
 It’s also often less than a dine-out with your family each time your policy is up for renewal.

 Does my local district ever pay for service line damage on my property?

-  In most instances, the homeowner will be responsible for funding any

-  kinds of service line work done within the perimeter of your property.

-  With our added service line insurance, you will be covered for more

-  issues and problems than any standard homeowners policy can also afford
+In most instances, the homeowner will be responsible for funding any kind of service line work done within the perimeter of your property.
+You will be covered for more issues and problems than any standard homeowners policy can also afford to cover.

-  to cover.

-  How would I know if my service line is damaged?
+How would I know if my service line obtains damages?

-  You will know that your service line is damaged if it’s taking a long

-  time to drain your water after you take a bath or if your toilets are no

-  longer flushing well.
-When your sewer lines are damaged, the flow will

-  decrease and can even stop everything.
+You will know that your service line is damaged if it’s taking a long time to drain your water after you take a bath or if your toilets are no longer flushing well.
+When your sewer lines are damaged, the flow will decrease and can even stop everything.

 A plumber checked our sewer line and found a tree root that has almost completely blocked the water flow.
 Am I covered with sewer line insurance?